jarodise/logseq-trello-plugin/README.md

-# LogSeq Trello Plugin (logseq-trello-plugin)
+# Logseq Trello Plugin (logseq-trello-plugin)

-A seamless integration between LogSeq and Trello that allows you to import Trello cards as LogSeq pages and keep them in sync.
+A seamless integration between Logseq and Trello that allows you to import Trello cards as Logseq pages and keep them in sync.

 ## Features

 ### 🔄 Bi-directional Sync
-- Import Trello cards as LogSeq pages
+- Import Trello cards as Logseq pages
 - Smart version control to prevent accidental overwrites
 - Preserves your local edits when they're newer than Trello changes
-- Intelligent duplicate handling on both LogSeq and Trello sides
+- Intelligent duplicate handling on both Logseq and Trello sides

 ### 📝 Content Management
 - Clean, block-based formatting of card content